Postdoctoral Research Program

 Benefits: CCS Postdocs are considered Officers of Research and are eligible for benefits provided by Columbia University for full-time employees.
 For more information, please visit Columbia's Office of Human Resources online.
 The rules, regulations, and policies that govern employment at Columbia are also listed on the website.

-Orientation: A weeklong series of information sessions and visits to Earth Institute research units.
+Orientation: A series of information sessions and visits to Climate School research units.

 Spring and Fall Symposia: Two public symposia per year in which both first-year and second-year postdocs present their research and participate in discussions with the audience.
 The symposia provided a great opportunity for postdocs to engage the Columbia research community as well as the larger public in innovative research in sustainable development.